 - The first Fire Emblem features the Big Bad watching Marth and his army.
-The 3rd game, a remake and direct sequel to the first, has the Big Bad in both forms.
-Fuuin no Tsurugi/Sword of Seals has both Zephiel and Idenn/Idoun's head in the background (although only Idenn/Idoun is really looking).
+The third game, which contains a remake and direct sequel to the first, has the Big Bad in both forms.
+The Binding Blade has both Zephiel and Idenn/Idoun's head in the background (although only Idenn/Idoun is really looking).
 Gaiden has... someone's head on its cover.

-- The 3rd game's box art is pretty much reused for Shadow Dragon's. point of sale◊
+- The third game's box art is pretty much reused for Shadow Dragon's. point of sale.◊

 - One of the unlockable backgrounds in Metal Slug Anthology has Morden looming over Marco, Tarma, Eri, and Fio.

-- The cover of Phoenix Wright: Ace Attorney features both the Judge and Edgeworth as possible examples (even if Edgeworth stops being that much of a villain in case 3).
+- The cover◊ of Phoenix Wright: Ace Attorney features both the Judge and Edgeworth as possible examples (though the Judge is hardly what you'd call evil, and even Edgeworth isn't much of a villain after Case 2).

-- The games themselves feature this with the artwork unlocked after beating each case.
+- The games as a whole feature this with the artwork unlocked after beating each case.
 This can in fact spoil who the guilty party is for people who haven't played the games before.note

-- A piece of promotional artwork for Phoenix Wright: Ace Attorney: Trials and Tribulations shows Godot in this role.
+- The main piece of promotional artwork◊ for Trials and Tribulations shows Godot in this role.

 - Sonic the Hedgehog 2's Mega Drive version does this on the cover, with Robotnik slamming a "2" into the ground.